 The process of issuing Green Cards for driving in the EU is currently being developed.
 However the guidance in the interim is that you should notify your insurer if you intend to drive abroad one month before travel.

-Can I drive using my UK driving license?
+Can I drive using my UK driving licence?

 No. After we leave the European Union, when driving in the EU, you may need to have an International Driving Permit (IDP) in some countries if an alternative agreement is not reached between the UK Government and the European Union.
 There are two types of IDP required by EU countries, each governed by a separate United Nations convention.